 James Meador received his B.A. in public safety management from Cleveland State University, and his M.S. in criminal justice with a specialization in behavior analysis from Saint Joseph’s University.
 He is currently pursuing a Ph.D. in performance psychology from Grand Canyon University.
 Meador was hired as the Museum’s director of protective services in 2017 and is responsible for the safety and security of TMA’s guests, staff, and assets.
 Meador has more than 18 years of criminal justice experience, which includes law enforcement leadership and management, law enforcement training, security management operations, SWAT, emergency response planning and execution, with special skills in vulnerability assessment and applied behavior analysis.
 Prior to joining the Museum, Meador was chief of police for Northwest Ohio Psychiatric Hospital.
 He previously worked as a law enforcement training officer for the Ohio Attorney General’s office, and he has many years of experience as a state law enforcement officer in the Cleveland area.
 He is a U.S. Army Military Police combat veteran.
 Meador is from the Mansfield, Ohio area.

-Lawrence W. Nichols is William Hutton Senior Curator of European and American Painting and Sculpture Before 1900.
+Lawrence W. Nichols is William Hutton senior curator of European and American painting and sculpture before 1900.
 He joined TMA in 1992 after being associate curator of the John G. Johnson Collection at the Philadelphia Museum of Art.
-A specialist in northern Baroque painting, Nichols published The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné in March 2013.
+A specialist in northern Baroque painting, his book The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné was published in March 2012.
 He took his Ph.D. from Columbia University and received his B.A. from Dartmouth College.

-Nichols has curated major exhibitions at the TMA, including “Manet: Portraying Life”, “Van Gogh: Fields”, and “Hendrick Goltzius, Dutch Master: Drawings, Prints, and Paintings”.
-He has been responsible for a number of important acquisitions, including works by Giordano, Hals, Guercino, Chardin, and Delacroix.
-He is the curatorial liaison to The Apollo Society, TMA’s art acquisition group.
+Nichols has curated major exhibitions at the TMA including “Frans Hals Portraits, A Family Reunion”, “Manet: Portraying Life”, “Van Gogh: Fields”, and “Hendrick Goltzius, Dutch Master: Drawings, Prints, and Paintings”.
+He has been responsible for a number of important acquisitions including works by Hals, Guercino, Chardin, and Delacroix.
+He is the curatorial liaison to The Georgia Welles Apollo Society, TMA’s art acquisition group.

-Nichols serves on the old master paintings vetting committee of the European Fine Arts Fair in Maastricht and the Arts and Artifacts International Indemnity Advisory Panel of the National Endowment for the Arts, and he previously served on the Art Advisory Committee of the Commissioner of Internal Revenue.
-He was a visiting scholar at the Getty Research Institute in 2010 and at the Clark Art Institute in 1999.
+Nichols serves on the old master paintings vetting committee of The European Fine Arts Fairs in both Maastricht and New York, and chairs the International Indemnity Program Panel of the National Endowment for the Arts.
+In addition, he serves on the Art Advisory Committee of the Commissioner of Internal Revenue.
+He was the Paul Mellon Visiting Senior Fellow, Center for Advanced Study in the Visual Arts, National Gallery of Art, in 2017, and a visiting scholar at the Getty Research Institute in 2010 and at the Clark Art Institute in 1999.